 Obviously, your call to action has to take precedence over everything else.
 As such, be sure to make it as visible as possible through the use of bold fonts and contrasting colors.
 It’s also recommended that you place it at the top and bottom of the landing page for best exposure.

 LAYING THINGS OUT

-Once the clients are confident in your skills and open to discussing details, it’s time to reel them in with one more round of call-to-action.
+Now that the clients are confident in your skills and open to discussing details, it’s time to reel them in with one more round of call-to-action.

 Besides the landing page, you can add more pages if you have more content to share.
 Usually, graphic designers will include an About Me page, a Contact Me page if you have other forms of communication, and a Portfolio page to showcase more of your projects.

 Although you now have the layout elements in hand, you can’t write blocks of code without deciding where these elements are going to go.
 You need a blueprint, or more specifically, a wireframe.